The New Normal: Flexibility in the workplace

 Section 65 of the Act sets out the entitlement to request flexible work arrangements.
 That provision was expanded in 2013 to include employees who are carers; parents of children who are school age or younger; have a disability; are aged 55 years or older; who are experiencing violence from a family member; and who provide care and support to family members or household members who are experiencing family violence.

 Generally, the entitlement to request a flexible working arrangement is subject to the employee having completed at least 12 months continuous service.
-However, for casual employees, to have this entitlement they must be a long-term casual employee and have a reasonable expectation of continuing employment on a regular and systematic basis.
+Casual employees will have this entitlement where they are a long-term casual employee and have a reasonable expectation of continuing employment on a regular and systematic basis.

 Employers have a right to refuse flexible work requests on reasonable business grounds.
 Reasonable business grounds for refusing a request can include:

 - that the new working arrangement would be too costly for the employer;

 - that there is no capacity to change the working arrangements of other employees to accommodate the request;

 - that it would be impractical to change the working arrangements of other employees or recruit new employees to accommodate the request;

 - that the requested arrangements will be likely to result in significant loss of efficiency or productivity; or